STAFF > Lawrence Goldberg

 NSF-NIST Interaction in Basic and Applied Scientific Research in BIO, ENG & MPS (NSF-NIST)

 At NSF, Dr. Goldberg guided the competition and has provided oversight for the National Nanotechnology Infrastructure Network (NNIN).
-He is lead program officer for the new competition for the Next-Generation National Nanotechnology Infrastructure Network (NG NNIN).
-He also coordinates joint activities on nanoelectronics with the Semiconductor Research Corporation, conducted under NSF's emphasis area on Nanoscale Science and Engineering.
-He has led federal agency funding for the recently released National Academies study on Optics and Photonics: Essential Technologies for Our Nation.
-He currently serves as NSF member of the interagency Wireless Spectrum Research and Development Senior Steering Group, and represents the Engineering Directorate on the NSF program Enhancing Access to the Radio Spectrum (EARS).
+He is lead program officer in developing the future nanotechnology infrastructure support program, as successor to the NNIN.
+He has coordinated joint activities on nanoelectronics with the Semiconductor Research Corporation, conducted under NSF's emphasis area on Nanoscale Science and Engineering.
+He has led federal agency funding for the 2012 National Academies study on Optics and Photonics: Essential Technologies for Our Nation.
+He serves as NSF member of the interagency Wireless Spectrum Research and Development Senior Steering Group, and represents the Engineering Directorate on the NSF program Enhancing Access to the Radio Spectrum (EARS).
+He also coordinates the Major Research Instrumentation (MRI) program for the Engineering Directorate.

 Dr. Goldberg is Fellow of the Optical Society of America, and Fellow of the Institute of Electrical and Electronic Engineers.